neotree/neotree-data-pipeline/README.md

 Sometimes it is necessary to update lines of data in the database if this has been found to have been inacurately entered in the NeoTree app.

 Please NEVER update any lines of the raw data in Postgres.
-Instead, add UPDATE statements to the `[sql/common/5-admissions-manually-fix-records.sql](sql/common/5-admissions-manually-fix-records.sql)` file (to fix admissions records), or the `[sql/common/5-discharges-manually-fix-records.sql](sql/common/5-discharges-manually-fix-records.sql)`
+Instead, add UPDATE statements to the `/sql/common/5-admissions-manually-fix-records.sql` file (to fix admissions records), or the `[sql/common/5-discharges-manually-fix-records.sql` (to fix the discharge records).

+Once the files have been updated please rerun the `update` playbook and commit the updated file to Github.